canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-06-23-lets-read-umineko-episode-3-part-13.md

 She scolds Eva Beatrice and tells her to follow orders until her resurrection, despite proving herself to be a total stick in the mud in her eyes it seems.
 What a great dynamic omfg.

 She summons Ronove and Lucifer, and rather awkwardly stammers out an order to be graceful and quick in the subsequent killings.
 Ronove happily promises to be on his best behaviour.
-Then, unable to continue, Beato ducks out.
+Then, unable to continue, Beato ducks out and Eva Beatrice essentially calls her a square.

 This is so fucking funny wtf.
 That's the end of the chapter.
 Goddamn what a ride.